determined-ai/determined/docs/interfaces/commands-and-shells.rst

  Commands and Shells
 #####################

-In addition to structured model training workloads, which are handled using :ref:`experiments
-<experiments>`, Determined also supports free-form tasks using *commands* and *shells*.
-Commands and
-shells enable you to use a Determined cluster and cluster GPUs without needing to write code that conforms to the trial APIs.
+In addition to structured model training workloads handled using :ref:`experiments <experiments>`, Determined also supports free-form tasks using *commands* and *shells*.
+Commands and shells enable you to use a Determined cluster and cluster GPUs without writing code that conforms to the trial APIs.

 Commands execute a user-specified program on the cluster.
 Commands are useful for running existing code in batch mode.